semiprime/pygenda/docs/quickstart-postmarketOS.md

 for users who want to test Pygenda.

-If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest release).
-This guide may be useful to refer to for configuration.
+If you want to contribute to or modify Pygenda, then you probably want to get the latest version from codeberg or GitHub (which are usually a little ahead of the latest release).
+This guide may be useful to refer to for initial configuration.

 Pygenda is designed for devices with a physical keyboard, for example a Gemini PDA, a Chromebook, or a PinePhone with its keyboard attachment.